Chelsea Pitman

 Chelsea Pitman (born 8 June 1988) is an Australian-born netball player and coach who represented England and Australia at international level.
-She won a gold medal with the Australian diamonds at the 2011 World Netball Championships and a historic gold medal with the English Roses at the 2018 Commonwealth Games.
+She won a gold medal with Australia at the 2011 World Netball Championships and a historic gold medal with the English Roses at the 2018 Commonwealth Games.
 She predominantly played wing attack, but also played goal attack.

 In 2025 she was announced as the head coach for new Netball Super League franchise Nottingham Forest Netball.

-Domestic career
+Club career

 Pitman's career began in New South Wales, representing the state at underage national championships before moving to the Australian Institute of Sport in Canberra where she was noticed by national head coach Norma Plummer.

 Canterbury Tactix

 In 2010, she was signed by New Zealand ANZ Championship franchise the Canterbury Tactix.
 However, in round 6 against the Northern Mystics, she suffered an ACL injury that ended her season.

 Queensland Firebirds

 After a successful ACL rehabilitation, she joined the Queensland Firebirds in 2011.
 Significant improvement throughout the season resulted in Pitman becoming the starting wing attack and helping the Firebirds win the 2011 ANZ Championship in an undefeated season.
 Her breakthrough season was capped off with selection in the Australian Netball Diamonds team for the 2011 World Netball Championships in Singapore, where Australia retained the title.

 In 2013, Pitman was part of the Firebirds team who made it to the ANZ Championship Grand Final for the second time in 3 years where they were defeated by the Adelaide Thunderbirds 50–48.